 Don’t overlook the potential health benefits of this classic dessert ingredient.
 Dark chocolate has antioxidant potential due to its content of resveratrol and another nutrient called flavanol.
 Compared to wine, dark chocolate has relatively low amounts of resveratrol, but that doesn’t mean we can’t still indulge from time to time.

 Fun Fact: Peanuts are legumes, not nuts!

 To get the highest concentration of resveratrol possible from this legume, boiled peanuts are the way to go.
 Having a handful of peanuts for a snack or adding a spoonful of peanut butter to a smoothie is not a bad idea either.
-To add to the antioxidant effects of resveratrol, peanuts also contain anti-inflammatory compounds like unsaturated fatty acids and vitamin E.
+To add to the antioxidant benefits of resveratrol, peanuts also contain anti-inflammatory compounds like unsaturated fatty acids and vitamin E.

 Fun Fact: Even though pistachios are a member of the cashew family, they are classified as seeds.
 Just like peanuts, these guys are NOT nuts!